 UE shall report corresponding HARQ-ACK/NACK for those PDSCHs scheduled in the slots that are not overlapped with the measurement gap.
 UE is not allowed to cause any interruption outside the configured measurement gap occasions.

-SA event triggered reporting tests with NeedForGap in FR2

 7.6.19.1 NR SA FR2 event-triggered reporting without interruption outside gap

 Editor's Note: This test case is incomplete in following aspects: